RhetTbull/textinator/README.md

 ## Developer Notes

-If you want to build Textinator yourself, here are some notes:
+If you want to work on Textinator yourself or contribute changes, here are some notes:

+Clone the repo and cd into the repo directory.

+`git clone git@github.com:RhetTbull/textinator.git`
+`cd textinator`

+If you want to contribute back to Textinator, fork the repo and clone your fork instead.

 Install requirements and development requirements via pip:

 `python3 -m pip install -r requirements.txt`
 `python3 -m pip install -r dev_requirements.txt`

+See also notes below about [Testing](#testing).

 Building the DMG for distribution requires [create-dmg](https://github.com/create-dmg/create-dmg) which can be installed with [homebrew](https://brew.sh/):